player2I0/openwilds/README.md

 ## What is this?

-This is an implementation of (Wilds.io)[https://wilds.io] server, written in Python (whereas original server is written in Node.js)
+This is an implementation of [Wilds.io](https://wilds.io) server, written purely in Python (whereas original server is written in Node.js).

 ## Quickstart